earthly/website/blog/_posts/2021-05-19-dont-use-earthly.md

 ## Other Options

-This article wouldn't be complete without mentioning that if you're a large organization (thousands of engineers), you can also take a look at some large scale build systems as popular alternatives to in-house scripts.
+This article wouldn't be complete without mentioning that if you're a large organization (thousands of engineers), you can also take a look at some large-scale build systems as popular alternatives to in-house scripts.
 The names that come to mind are [Bazel](https://bazel.build/), [Buck](https://buck.build/) and [Pants](https://v1.pantsbuild.org/).
 These systems imply heavy organization buy-in and well-staffed build engineering teams to manage them.

 Some of these can provide some of the most advanced capabilities available on planet Earth, however, they do come with the tradeoff that they don't integrate well with most open-source tooling and so all projects need to be adapted to fit the paradigm.